fontforge/designwithfontforge.com/en-US/Designing_Devanagari_Typefaces.md

 * Latin numerals (new, or if already present then adjusted to work within pure Devanagari text)
 * nukta composites
 * half-forms
-* conjuncts (unique ligature glyphs - this is where most of the time goes)
+* conjuncts (unique ligature glyphs)
 * "I" vowel maatras of differing lengths
 * Devanagari punctuation, marks, and symbols
 * Latin punctuation, marks, and symbols (new, or adjusted if already present)
 * Latin letters

+Consult the ([Devanagari Unicode page](http://www.unicode.org/charts/PDF/U0900.pdf)), as well as the ([Microsoft Devanagari OpenType Font Development page](http://www.microsoft.com/typography/OpenTypeDev/devanagari/intro.htm)) to learn more about these glyphs and how the Indic shaping engine works.

+## Work Breakdown Structure

+In any typeface design project, its a great idea to sketch out a Work Breakdown Strucutre.

 For someone very experienced, it is possible to design the initial Light and Bold weights of a Devanagari typeface in around 2 to 3 months.